 How we're opening historic houses and buildings again

-We've reopened eight houses in England and Northern Ireland to visitors for the first time since lockdown.
-They're part of our phased reopening and the start of a careful and steady plan to reopen the houses we care for.
-We've started with a small number to make sure we can do it right.
-Most of the houses we care for were built as family homes so each is unique, giving us its own set of challenges to overcome before we can reopen.
+We've reopened more than 60 houses to visitors.
+We initially started with a small number to make sure we could do it right.
+Most of the houses we care for were built as family homes so each is unique, giving us its own set of challenges to overcome before it can reopen.

 Booking a visit

 If you book a ticket for an open garden or park, you may also be able to visit the house.
 Visits to the houses are limited to ensure safe, social distancing and so we can't guarantee you’ll be able to view the house on the day you visit